 - Guys, what would you wish you’d done before you died?

-- God Damn!
+- Suggesting that most experiences are, by nature, dead: God damn!
 We just had a near-life experience, fellas.
-(Suggesting that most experiences are, by nature, dead.)

 - Sticking feathers up your butt does not make you a chicken.